jeka-dev/jeka/README.md

 It has a completely re-designed API based on Java7 nio and Java8 lambdas providing a much cleaner/polished design and leaner user code.

-Last additions :
+Last major additions :
+* Upgraded to Ivy 2.5.0
 * Wrapper to run Jeka independently of the Jeka version installed on the host machine
 * Jdk9+ compatibility
-* deploying on Maven central though a modern release process (version numbering based on Git instead of being hardcoded).
+* Deploying on Maven central though a modern release process (version numbering based on Git instead of being hardcoded).
 Jeka now uses these features to release itself.

 Next step is to provide a IntelliJ visual plugin for greater IDE integration (see https://github.com/jerkar/ideaPlugin4Jeka)